The Trumpet-Major: Plot

+Window overlooking the Down

 It's 1804 and England expects an invasion attempt by Napoleon Bonaparte's armies.
 Near Budmouth (Weymouth) Anne Garland lives with her widowed mother in part of a flour mill, next to their landlord and friend miller William Loveday.
 Thousands of soldiers pitch camp on the downs nearby, ready to meet the invasion.
 Anne attracts the admiration of two of them, both with local connections: Trumpet Major John Loveday, the decent and thoughtful son of the miller, and Yeomanry officer Festus Derriman, the boastful and aggressive nephew of the skinflint local squire.
 Anne favours John and loathes Festus, but Festus pesters her, a situation not helped by her mother's desire for her to marry him on account of his rank and (assumed) wealth.
 However, when her mother changes her view (partly due to the miller's courting of her) and favours marriage to John, Anne changes her mind and favours Festus, thinking herself too ‘high’ for a miller's son.

 Into all this walks Bob Loveday, the miller's younger son, home from a life in the merchant navy.
 Anne has a secret passion for him (they were childhood sweethearts), but he has brought home Matilda, a prospective bride whom he met just two weeks earlier in Southampton.
 John and Matilda recognise each other, and after a private conversation about her past she does a midnight flit.
 John tells Bob what's happened, and although Bob understands, he can't help resenting John's intervention.
 Miller Loveday and Mrs Garland marry, John's regiment moves away (with neither Anne, Bob nor Festus sorry to see him go), and Anne turns her focus to Bob.
 Anne plays hard to get with Bob, while Festus continues to pester her.
 She discovers that John sent Matilda away for honourable reasons (she'd previously thought he'd done it to elope with her), and writes him an apologetic letter, which he misinterprets as encouragement.
 Festus's uncle insists on telling Anne where he's hidden his will and other documents, but she drops the (cryptic) details in a field, where they're found by a mysterious woman.